-(b) Smoking, firearms, matches, open flame lamps, and other fires, flame or heat producing devices and sparks shall be prohibited in or near explosive magazines or while explosives are being handled, transported o used.
+(b) Smeking, firearms, matches, open flame lamps, and other fires, flame of heat producing devices and sparks shall be prohibited in or near explosive magazines or while explosives are being handied, transported or used.

-(c) No person shall be allowed to handle or use explosives while under the influence of intoxicating liquors, narcotics, or other dangerous drugs.
+(c) No person shall be allowed to handle or use explosives while under the influence of intoxicating liquors, parcotics, or other dangerous drugs.

-(d) All explosives shall be accounted for at all times.
+(d) All explosives chall be accounted for at all times.
 Explosives not being used shall be kept in a locked magazine, unavailable to persons not authorized to handle them.
 The employer shall maintain an inventory and use record of all explosives.
 Appropriate authorities shall be notified of any loss, theft, or unauthorized entry into a magazine.

-(e) No explosives or blasting agents shall be abandoned.
+(e) No explosives or blasting agents

+shall be abandoned